 Yvette Cooper knows this is probably her last opportunity to lead her party.
 And she knows a lot of what she said today is not what many people in that party want to hear.
 But she said it anyway.

 That was brave.
 More significantly, it was the act of a leader.

 The Guardian, Britain’s leading left-wing newspaper, similarly argues that Corbyn and his supporters are defining themselves wholly negatively, by Conservative policies they are against, when Labour needs to win back Conservative Party voters if it is to return to power.

 Whoever wins must engage with the anti-austerity arguments pulsating through the party, harness young people’s passion and take the fight to the Tories in ways that appeal to the middle ground as well as the left.

 Like Hodges, The Guardian believes Cooper is the best candidate to do that.

-The Daily Mirror, a Labour-supporting tabloid, prefers Andy Burnham — but only because he offers a lighter version of Corbyn’s socialism.
+The Daily Mirror, a pro-Labour tabloid, prefers Andy Burnham — but only because he offers a lighter version of Corbyn’s socialism.

 Burnham, the party’s shadow health secretary, recently told the BBC that Corbyn’s policies “lack credibility.”